spring-guides/gs-messaging-jms/README.ftl.md

 <#assign project_id="gs-messaging-jms">
+This guide walks you through the process of publishing and subscribing to messages using a JMS broker.

 What you'll build
 -----------------

-This guide walks you through the process of publishing and subscribing to messages using a JMS broker.
+You'll build an application that uses Spring's `JmsTemplate` to post a single message and subscribes for it with a POJO using `MessageListenerAdapter`.

 What you'll need
 ----------------